NVIDIA/TensorRT-LLM/examples/chatglm/README.md

 ```

 * `--allow-run-as-root` might be needed if using `mpirun` as root.
+* `trtllm-build` flag `--context_fmha enable` uses FP16 accumulator, which might cause low accuracy.
+In this case, add `--enable_context_fmha_fp32_acc` to the inference command should be used to protect accuracy at a cost of small performance drop.

 If the engines are run successfully, you will see output like (ChatGLM3-6B as the example):